adioshun/gitBook_ros_autoware/rosgazebo/sdfxacro-world-fildes.md

 - model.sdf : 무게, 관성(inertia) 정보, collision geometry **WITH `*.dae` File **
 7. gazebo 툴 실행 - insert - 모델 찾아 넣기

+> The collision element is a direct subelement of the link object, at the same level as the visual tag
+> The collision element defines its shape the same way the visual element does, with a geometry tag
+> Inertia is the resistance of any physical object to any change in its state of motion, including changes to its speed and direction

 ```xml
 <!-- model.config파일 -->